 Modeling Chocolate Decorations

 I used modeling chocolate to make my decorations.
-You could use store-bought candies, like taffy or fruit rolls, or even fondant, if you prefer.
+You could use store-bought candies, like taffy or fruit rolls, or even fondant if you prefer.
 I think the modeling chocolate tastes the best and is the easiest to work with.

-- To make the modeling chocolate decorations, you'll need to color some white modeling chocolate orange for then noses, yellow for the sunflowers, a yellow-orange for the hair, and some dark brown or black for the centers of the sunflowers.
+- To make the modeling chocolate decorations, you'll need to color some white modeling chocolate orange for the noses, yellow for the sunflowers, a yellow-orange for the hair, and some dark brown or black for the centers of the sunflowers.

 - Roll out some of the yellow-orange modeling chocolate and cut thin strips for the hair.
-I pressed a JEM Strip Cutter, dusted with corn starch, into the modeling chocolate to get perfect little strips, but a pizza cutter or knife would work find.
+I pressed a JEM Strip Cutter, dusted with corn starch, into the modeling chocolate to get perfect little strips, but a pizza cutter or knife would work fine.

 - Roll out the orange and cut small triangles for the noses.